colinleach/r_concepts/concepts/lists/about.md

 ## More on list indexing

 Some examples above used double brackets `[[ ]]` to access list emements.
-This will try to flatten the element to its underlying mode, useful if you just want a number or a string.
+This will try to flatten the element to its underlying type, useful if you just want a number or a string.

 Using single brackets `[ ]` will not do this flattening, and the returned value will be a sublist.